Burnout in a Family Business: Signs You're Carrying Too Much

 The business doesn't collapse overnight.
 It just quietly gets smaller than it should be.

 I work with one person.
 Not the family.
 Not the team.
-The person carrying the weight — because they're the one who sees it most clearly, and they're the one who has to be willing to do something about it.
+The person carrying the weight — because they're the only one who can see it clearly, and the only one who gets to decide whether it keeps running this way.

 It doesn't stay at the office either.
 You're thinking about it on the drive home.
 It's at dinner.
 It's in how short you are with the people around you that night.
 It's what wakes you up at midnight with the list still running.

 The structure that allowed one person to absorb everything isn't an accident — it's what happens when family loyalty runs the business instead of leadership accountability.
-Family Business Conflict: Why It Happens and How to Handle It
+Family Business Boundaries: When Guilt Starts Running the Business

 FAQ: Burnout in a Family Business